|Coordinates:||39.2878 N 73.3517 E|

 Valley is also extremely cold.
 Further south, in the mountains at Bulunkul there has been registered -63°C temperature - the lowest registered temperature outside the polar regions.
 But also in Markansu there are registered -40°C, while in summer days the sun might be scorching hot and surface heats up to 60 - 70 °C hot.
 Even in summer the temperature falls below zero in nights.
 Winter lasts here from October to April.

 Local people and travelling traders considered that this valley is cursed and tried to cross it as fast as possible.
 Every traveller (also nowadays) reports a dreary, depressive feel of this location.

 The ancient route of caravans was positioned similar to current road.
 Caravans often perished here and this was considered one of the most dangerous parts in the Great Silk Road.
-In spite of the macabre fame this valley was the simplest path to enter the Tarim basin from the west, used by caravans until early 20th century.
+In spite of the macabre fame this valley was the simplest path to enter the Tarim basin from the west, used by caravans until the early 20th century.

 Danger was created exactly by the meteorological conditions.
 Pack-animals died here very often and at some moments of history the path was full with skeletons of these animals - mainly horses and camels, at some places forming heaps of bones.
 Dry and cold climate often led to mummification of corpses and preserved traces of the past tragedies for long centuries.

 In the 1930s, when road was built here, these bones were removed.